yidas/line-pay-sdk-php/README.md

 #### Void Authorization API

 Voids a previously authorized payment.
-A payment that has been already captured can be refunded by using the “Refund Payment API”.
+A payment that has been already captured can be refunded by using the “Refund API”.

 ```php
 public Response authorizationsVoid(integer $transactionId, array $optParams=null)